-Every generation longs to live in a different era in the past, even if history always proves that things are far better for them now in the present day.
-Even as we edge ever closer towards adulthood we find ourselves feeling nostalgic for our own childhoods, wishing we could somehow go back in time and relive it all over again, to a more innocent time when the stress of adult life wasn’t even on our minds.
-Inherent Vice, the new film from Paul Thomas Anderson and the first cinematic attempt to adapt one of Thomas Pynchon’s impenetrably dense novels to the big screen, is at its best when its characters are yearning for a distant past – all the sadder when you realise it was only a few months earlier, yet can never be relived again.
+Every generation longs to live in a different era in the past, even if history always proves that things are far better for them in the present day.
+As we edge ever closer towards adulthood we find ourselves feeling nostalgic for our own childhoods, wishing we could somehow go back in time and relive it all over again, to a more innocent time when the stress of adult life wasn’t on our minds.
+Inherent Vice, the new film from Paul Thomas Anderson, and the first cinematic attempt to adapt one of Thomas Pynchon’s impenetrably dense novels to the big screen, is at its best when its characters are yearning for a distant past – all the sadder when you realise it was only a few months earlier, yet can never be relived again.

 The movie is set in early 1970, with the peace-and-love of the sixties slowly giving way for a new era of war and hatred that lurks ever present in the background.
 This is the transitional era where the free-love of Woodstock was followed up by the infamous Altamont concert by the Rolling Stones, whilst Charles Manson (who is referenced repeatedly in Vice) misinterpreted Beatles lyrics as excuses for murder.
 In the film itself, these same peace and love ideals are perverted by the transition to the seventies; in one scene, a minor character informs our permanently stoned protagonist Doc Sportello (Joaquin Phoenix) that the white supremacist with a swastika tattooed on his face isn’t a Nazi, as the symbol on his face is clearly that of the ancient Hindu gods meaning “all is well”.

-This is a movie that will be defined by its narrative complexity and its surrealistic comedic moments (of which there are many and are consistently laugh-out-loud funny), yet the reason I’m aching to see it again isn’t because I want to figure out the plot, but because of these quietly profound emotional scenes.
+This is a movie that will be defined by its narrative complexity and its surrealistic comedic moments, yet the reason I’m aching to see it again isn’t because I want to figure out the plot, but because of these quietly profound emotional scenes.
 Every character is yearning to be in a different time and a different place, yet it will forever remain out of their reach as the world changes without them – making Inherent Vice thematically closer to tragedy than comedy.
-The standout sequence is a flashback where Doc and his ex-girlfriend Shasta find out where to score dope via a Ouija board (yes, really) – the run-down area of town they are led to is surprisingly drug-free, but it doesn’t matter because they’ve got each other.
+The standout sequence is a flashback where Doc and his ex-girlfriend Shasta find out where to score dope via a Ouija board (yes, really).
+The run-down area of town they are led to is surprisingly drug-free, but it doesn’t matter because they’ve got each other.
 Seconds later we flash back to the present day (with the melancholic sound of Neil Young’s “Journey through the Past” still echoing on the soundtrack) and Doc finds this same area is now home to a towering office building.
 As always, the past just isn’t what it used to be.

-I’ve pretty much instantly declared every one of Anderson’s films masterpieces on first viewing, but I’ve fallen short of the mark here.
-Future viewings of Inherent Vice won’t make the narrative clearer, but it will make it more irrelevant, allowing me to easier feel the deep emotions underneath.
+I’ve instantly declared every one of Anderson’s films masterpieces on first viewing, but I’ve fallen short of the mark here.
+Future viewings of Inherent Vice won’t make the narrative clearer, but it will make it more irrelevant, making it easier feel the deep emotions underneath.
 I connected on an emotional level with it the first time, but I suspect I may find it better on repeat viewings; there is a masterpiece in there somewhere, I just have to dig deeper to find it.